 Most long distance runners and high-intensity athletes are best friends with bananas.
 They’re high potassium content and mixture of other beneficial nutrients help reduce post-exercise muscle cramps and soreness.
 This is likely because the nutrients in bananas help balance electrolytes and ward off dehydration.
 After an intense workout I’ll sometimes mix a banana into greek yogurt to get the potassium, carbs and sugar from the banana and protein from the yogurt; all nutrients that are needed in order to help my muscles recover.

 They’re also an effective pre-workout snack.
 Bananas are easily digestible and their fiber content help you stay full longer.
 Eating a banana before a workout will give you the fuel you need to power through, without leaving your stomach feeling heavy and too full; or causing digestive issues.
 A lot of marathon and other long-distance races give out bananas along the course for racers because they’re so easily digestible and the mix of sugar, fiber and carbs gives long-distance athletes the lasting energy burst that’s needed for intense/extended exercise.
 I witnessed this first hand, when Etienne did the Tupper Lake Tinman Triathlon in the Adirondacks.
 I volunteered to hand out snacks on the course while Etienne was doing the tri and guess what my job was… handing out bananas to cyclists.
 This was not the easiest task.
-After the first few failed attempts to pass a banana to a moving cyclist I learned to pre-peel half the banana with enough of the peel intact to make the handoff easier, and to run backwards with partially peeled bananas in hand for the cyclists to grab to refuel without stopping.
+After the first few failed attempts to pass a banana to a moving cyclist (and some choice words from those who didn’t get their banana in time), I learned to pre-peel half the banana with enough of the peel intact to make the handoff easier, and to run backwards with partially peeled bananas in hand for the cyclists to grab to refuel without stopping.
+I wish I had a pic of that situation.
 I kind of got a workout in too!

 Bananas have a few features that should make them helpful in weight loss too.
 While bananas only have about 100 calories (in one medium sized banana), they are quite filling.
 Bananas may help you feel full longer, and therefore help you eat less.
 Bananas are also sweet, which make them a good substitute for processed sugary snacks when you have a sweet craving.
 You can also use bananas as a natural sugar substitute and a binder in muffins/breads/pancakes.
 I use bananas to add natural sweetness to the OatMEAL Chia Cups and Paleo Carrot Cake Muffins.
 Using bananas instead of sugar is a great way to cut back on added sugars and add additional nutrients to your baked goods.